A Note on Intent

 I am primarily a scholar by inclination and my music and poetry are very structured and rhetorical in form.
 I attempt to depict experiential transformations.
-The crucial factor in depicting accessible transcendence concerns the nature of meaning conveyed.
+The crucial factor in depicting accessible transcendence is depicting the sense of expanding awareness.

 I find that the greatest pleasures come from that conveying a Tao.
 For example, bringing to awarenesses imaginative insights in literature, including song literature.

 As an artist, much is to be gained by learning artistic strategies of past genius.
-I see the artist's problem is not so much to be revolutionary in content or form, but to be communicative of a range of experience which takes one beyond thresholding.
-Reading a painting or quartet, with eye or ear, alters consciousness into something to puzzle out delightedly.
+I see the artist's problem is not so much to be revolutionary in content or form, but to be communicative of a range of experience which takes one beyond a threshold.
+Reading a painting or quartet, with eye or ear, alters consciousness into something which can be puzzle out in delight.

 While my background is primarily in Literature — Shakespeare, Milton, Blake — I am also quite interested in the history of ideas.
-Nowadays my interests involve the composers Machaut and Beethoven, the ancient form of Christianity known as Gnosticism, and the tradition of painting.
-These interests simply make me more full-full, so to say."
+Nowadays my interests involve the composers Machaut and Beethoven, the ancient form of Christianity known as Gnosticism, and the tradition of painting."

 —Tim Backer, July 2012, revised August 2018.